GradyConwell/GCCOREXY/README.md

 Development begin in late 2020, with the first fully functioning machine finsished in late april of 2021.
 This machine is still under active development.

+Major Changes since 2021:
+- Move to bed lifter (previously a flying gantry)
+- Changes to assist insulation
+- Support for corner cube or blind joint assembly (no longer printed brackets)
+- Smaller footprint, more build area

 Check the releases for the latest files (Stable files, use main repo @ your own risk)